Leipzig, Germany: What to pack, what to wear, and when to go [2023]

 Like this, so you don't have to lug around a heavy suitcase.

-If you go to Leipzig in December, you will notice that it can be very chilly.
+If you go to Leipzig in September, you will notice that it is relatively cool.
 Expect it to rain sometimes.
-Daytime temperatures are in the high 30s F (single digits C).
+Daytime temperatures are in the 60s F (high 10s C).

 What to wear/what to pack: